 I skeptically received a diagnosis of glaucoma at age 57.
 Mine was not a typical case.
 A parade of doctors prescribed ever more eye drops, each with its own uncomfortable side effects, but nothing arrested the progression of the disease.
 I endured the eye drops for three years, then quit them all, concluding that I would be better off blind.

 During The Great Recession of the late 2000s, my husband and I moved across country, attempting to salvage our tiny real estate empire.
 Eventually, my vision deteriorated till I had to relinquish my driver’s license.
 Sobered, I found an ophthalmologist who stabilized my vision, he even improved it some with surgery.
 But I was left legally blind.

-Ironically, being legally blind launched me on a new adventure.
+Ironically, losing much of my vision allowed me to see life from a different angle.
 I certainly sacrificed some independence and convenience, but I’m beginning to see in ways I could not see before and experience life with a new-found confidence and joy.
 I can assure you I didn’t see this twist coming!
 But I am humbly grateful.

 Let’s face it, life was never intended to be predictable or easy, and that’s why in the process of life, I like you, am refined and purified.
 Hey, let’s experience life together!
 Through my blog posts, I invite you to join me in this journey of discovery.